brandonpollack23/sarekt/README.md

 This readme is minimal.
 Cargo doc is your friend.
 This is far from done.

 ## Name
 "Sarek" is the Vulcan father of the character "Spok"  of Star Trek.
+The added t also makes it a portmanteu with rect(angle).

+I know and I'm sorry.